iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

   This page documents the guidelines for reimbursement of participant travel expenses which are being covered by the IRIS-HEP project.
-Please read carefully the entire document, including both the general guidelines and any event or workshop specific instructions described at the end of this page.
+Please read carefully the entire document, including both the general guidelines and any event- or workshop-specific instructions described at the end of this page.
 Additional instructions or limitations for reimbursement may also have been included in any email you received informing you that your travel is eligible for reimbursement from the IRIS-HEP project.